Doctoral program "Quantitative Psychology and Economics"

 - Successful completion of a dissertation: doctorate (PhD) in social science

 The four-year doctoral program "Quantitative psychology and economics", launching in October 2019, will enable students to pursue cutting-edge research in a growing and exciting interdisciplinary field.
 The program is mostly intended to prepare for careers in the academia and research units in the corporate world, including financial sector and the digital economy.
 The graduates will be ready to conduct both basic and applied research using new data and big data, such as those from the social media and Customer Relationship Management.

-Students with solid background in psychology, economics, neuroscience, or related fields and possessing strong analytical skills, as well as appetite for behavioural research are encouraged to apply.
+Students with solid background in psychology, economics, neuroscience, computer science, or related fields and possessing strong analytical skills, as well as appetite for behavioural research are encouraged to apply.

 The program is highly interdisciplinary, located at the Doctoral School for Interdisciplinary Studies, creating opportunities to take courses and work with students and faculty – based at the University of Warsaw and visiting professors – representing different fields.
 Our Ph.D. students take graduate-level courses in microeconomics, cognitive psychology, statistics and econometrics, machine learning and data science and more.
 They can also make use of the large number of master-level courses taught at the University.
 In the process, they are given the theoretical and methodological foundation, as well as modern tools of data analysis, to conduct their own original research, under supervision of leading scholars representing both psychology and economics.